-review criteria to determine whether you may obtain more than your normal dispensing amount.
-Benefit Description You pay Covered medications and supplies High Option We cover the following medications and supplies prescribed by a licensed physician \$5 copay for Level One drugs and obtained from a Plan pharmacy or through our mail order program: \$15 copay for Level Two drugs Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered. \$20 copay for Level Three drugs • Insulin 25% of the amount that the Plan Diabetes supplies including testing agents, lancet devices, alcohol swabs, glucose elevating agents, insulin delivery devices and blood glucose monitors approved by us. pays to the dispensing pharmacy for Level Four drugs - Disposable needles and syringes for the administration of covered medications 2.5 applicable copays for a 90-day supply of prescribed maintenance Self administered injectable drugs drugs, when ordered through our Drugs for sexual dysfunction mail-order program Oral fertility drugs Growth hormones • Select vitamins only if they include the legend: "Federal law prohibits dispensing without a prescription" Weight loss drugs Note: Drugs to treat sexual dysfunction are limited.
+Benefit Description You pay Covered medications and supplies High Option We cover the following medications and supplies prescribed by a licensed physician \$5 copay for Level One drugs and obtained from a Plan pharmacy or through our mail order program: \$15 copay for Level Two drugs Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered. \$25 copay for Level Three drugs • Insulin 25% of the amount that the Plan • Diabetic supplies including testing agents, lancet devices, alcohol swabs, glucose elevating agents, insulin delivery devices and blood glucose monitors approved by us. pays to the dispensing pharmacy for Level Four drugs - Disposable needles and syringes for the administration of covered medications 2 applicable copays for a 90-day supply of prescribed maintenance Self administered injectable drugs drugs, when ordered through our Drugs for sexual dysfunction mail order program, or 2.5 times Drugs or drug therapies for the treatment of gender dysphoria supported by FDA approved prescribing information and/or clinical treatment guidelines the applicable copay at participating retail pharmacies Oral fertility drugs Growth hormones • Select vitamins only if they include the legend: "Federal law prohibits dispensing without a prescription" Weight loss drugs Note: Blood Glucose Monitors are also covered under Durable Medical Equipment.
+(See Section 5(a), page 34.)
+Note: Drugs to treat sexual dysfunction are limited.
 Contact the Plan for dosage limits.
 You pay the applicable drug copay up to the dosage limits, and all charges after that.
-Women's contraceptive drugs and devices, including the morning after pill Nothing Over-the-counter drugs when prescribed by a physician (only applies to proton pump inhibitors, non-sedating antihistamines and ocular allergy agents) Tobacco cessation drugs Note: The above over-the-counter drugs and devices approved by the FDA require a written prescription by an approved provider.
-Some restrictions may apply.
-Not covered: All charges • Drugs available without a prescription, or for which there is a non-prescription equivalent available, except as listed above Drugs and supplies for cosmetic purposes (such as Rogaine) • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them, except as listed above • Drugs obtained at a non-Plan pharmacy except for out-of-area emergencies Drugs to enhance athletic performance